VIC cipher: Straddling checkerboard

-Once the key has been generated, the first stage of actually encrypting the Message is to convert it to a series of digits, this is done via a Straddling checkerboard.
+Once the key has been generated, the first stage of actually encrypting the Message is to convert it to a series of digits via a straddling checkerboard.
 The key (header row) for the checkerboard is based on [Line-S].
 Then a pre-agreed series of common letters used on the second row.
-The example below uses the English mnemonic 'AT ONE SIR', however the Cyrillic mnemonic used by Hayhanen was 'snegopad', the Russian word for snowfall.
+The example below uses the English mnemonic 'AT ONE SIR'; however, the Cyrillic mnemonic used by Hayhanen was 'snegopad', the Russian word for snowfall.